 DCAM has in place agreements with a number of banks (the “Banks”) where DCAM Clients hold their account(s).
 The objective of such agreements is to institutionalise the relationship between DCAM and the Banks by defining a framework of cooperation.
 Such agreements cover, among other aspects, regulatory requirements and compliance procedures, including but not limited to best order execution practices, compliance with MiFIR, negotiated execution pricing applied to DCAM Clients at those Banks, IT capabilities for on-line access and monitoring of the Client accounts, procedures around order placing and access to dedicated execution desks at the respective trading rooms.

 DCAM predominantly manages its client’s portfolios in long-only investment strategies, under well-defined Asset Allocation guidelines and risk parameters in the four primary investment mandates and five corresponding sub mandates.
-In addition, DCAM offers two Islamic investment mandates via “Wakala” Agreements.
+In addition, DCAM offers two Islamic investment mandates via “Wakalah” Agreements.

 Whilst DCAM investment management is non-benchmarked it does maintain a robust set of Hurdle Rates for each mandate and sub-mandate it manages against which the Client can compare performance to.